McRain/reneos.auth/README.md

 How to use:
 - install node.js
 - clone repo
-- use "npm i"
-- edit /config.js
-- edit /configs/default.config.js
+- edit ./src/configs/default.config.js
-- run "node."
+- create ./src/config.js (see example.config.js)
+- see "scripts" in package.json

 On russian https://habr.com/ru/post/591319/